rishikamali383-source/CODSOFT/README.md

-# CODSOFT
+# CODSOFT Python Internship Tasks

-GUI Based TO-DO List application built using python and ,delete, clear and hover effect features.
+This repository contains all the tasks completed during the CODSOFT Tech Internship.

+## Tasks:

+1. To-Do List
+2. Calculator
+3. Password Generator
+4. Rock Paper Scissors Game
+5. Contact Book

+All projects are built using Python.